Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Neural Network-based Network Intrusion Detection: Capabilities and Limitations

-Many DNN (deep neural network) models have also been explored.
+Many Deep Learning (DL) models have also been explored. \cite{4.25} (2014) introduces the deep belief network (DBN) to the field of intrusion detection, and proposed an intrusion identification model based on it. \cite{4.28} (2015) used a deep belief network (DBN) trained with a restricted Boltzmann machine (RBM) to classify traffic data.
+The study claims that their method performs significantly better than the DBN-SVM method \cite{4.29} (2011), where DBN is used for feature extraction and SVM is used for classification.
 The method in \cite{4.98} (2018) is based on a DNN and uses four hidden layers for classification.
 The output layer consists of a fully connected network and a softmax classifier.
-Rectified linear units are used as the activation function for the hidden layers of this model. \cite{4.9} (2018) proposed an asymmetric DAE (deep autoencoder) and a stacked NDAE-based DNN classification model for unsupervised feature learning (FL).
+Rectified linear units are used as the activation function for the hidden layers of this model. \cite{4.9} (2018) proposed an asymmetric deep autoencoder and a stacked deep autoencoder-based DNN classification model for unsupervised feature learning (FL).
 Only the encoder portion of the autoencoder (AE) is used, operating in an asymmetric manner, aiming to improve the model's efficiency in terms of computation and processing time.
-Two asymmetric DAEs, each with three hidden layers, are stacked.
+Two asymmetric deep autoencoders, each with three hidden layers, are stacked.
 RF (random forest) is used for classification.
 Experimental results show that this method achieves better detection performance than \cite{4.25} (2014) and \cite{4.30} (2016). \cite{4.5} (2019) also proposed a model based on a deep neural network (DNN), specifically consisting of multiple stacked fully connected layers.
-The goal of the study was to implement a flow-based multi-class classification anomaly intrusion detection system (IDS).
-Oversampling and downsampling techniques were used to improve detection performance for minority classes.
+The goal of the study was to implement a flow-based multi-class classification anomaly NIDS.
+Oversampling and downsampling techniques were used to improve detection performance for minority classes. \cite{503} (2025) proposes a Residual Network-based CNN (ResNet-CNN) model to enhance the detection and classification of network intrusions.
+The proposed model combines advanced deep learning techniques for automatic feature extraction and robust classification performance.